 |

-Glycerin [GLISS-er-inn] helps slow down the evaporation of water.
-Glycerin is not required on days of high humidity (50% or higher) because evaporation is slowed down naturally on humid days.
-Find glycerin in the skin care section of most pharmacies.
-It is perfectly safe to use but too much can make your formula too heavy.
+- Glycerin [GLISS-er-inn] helps slow down the evaporation of water.
+Glycerin is not required on days of high humidity (50% or higher) because evaporation is slowed down naturally when the air if already full of moisture.
+It is safe to use but too much can make the mix too heavy.

 "When" and "Where" to bubble